purplesyringa/site/blog/rusts-v0-mangling-scheme-in-a-nutshell/index.md

 ### Base-62

-Most integers (`const` generic parameters, array sizes, crate IDs, etc.) are encoded in base-62 for compactness.
+Most integers (array sizes, crate IDs, etc.) are encoded in base-62 for compactness.
 As an exception, bytes of `const` values are encoded in hex for stream parsing, and identifiers are prefixed with their length in base 10: since identifiers can't start with decimal digits, this saves a byte by avoiding a separator.

 ### Backrefs